Do Gatorade and other sports drinks increase your risk of getting kidney stones?

 When you are the leader in the natural food supplement industry, people sometimes test your products without you even knowing about it.

-That was exactly what happened with a recent study comparing the effects of Shaklee’s Performance and Gatorade on the risk of kidney stone formation.
+That was exactly what happened with a study comparing the effects of Shaklee’s Hydrate Performance drink and Gatorade on the risk of kidney stone formation.

 This was the ultimate independent study.